1986 Indianapolis 500: Carburetion Day

-On Thursday, May 23, the final scheduled practice session was held.
+On Thursday, May 22, the final scheduled practice session was held.
 All 33 qualified cars except Phil Krueger took practice laps.
+First alternate Dick Simon also took laps.
+Krueger's crew discovered a water leak and elected to stay in the garage to rebuild the engine.
 At 11:43 a.m., a major crash occurred.
 A brake rotor on Dennis Firestone's car exploded, blowing his left rear tire.
-He spun wildly out of turn four, collecting the car of Roberto Moreno.
+He spun wildly out of turn four.
+Roberto Moreno was following closely behind, and veered to the inside in attempt to avoid the crash.
 Both cars spun into the inside wall, and Firestone slammed into the pit-entrance barrier, splitting the car in half.
-Moreno continued to spin through the pits, running into the back of George Snider's car, and crashing into the parked car of Josele Garza.
+Moreno tagged the inside wall, and continued to spin through the pits, running into the back of George Snider's car, then crashing into the parked car of Josele Garza.
+Snider was pushed into the grass strip dividing the track from the pit lane, and hit that backside of that wall.
+Garza's teammate Johnny Parsons avoided the incident only because his crew had just dispatched him out of the pits seconds earlier.

-None of the drivers were seriously injured, however, Firestone's car was damaged beyond repair.
-The following day, Firestone's car was withdrawn from the field.
+None of the drivers were seriously injured, however, Firestone's car was destroyed, and the team had no back-up car.
+Two pit crew members were treated for minor injuries, as well as one spectator.
+The following day, Firestone's car was formally withdrawn from the starting field.
+Josele Garza's car was able to be repaired.
 George Snider and Roberto Moreno announced they would be driving back-up cars in the race.
-Both cars moved to the back of the grid.
-After Firestone withdrew, the first alternate Dick Simon was awarded the 33rd starting position.
+Both of those cars were moved to the back of the grid joining Mario Andretti.
+After Firestone withdrew, the first alternate Dick Simon was elevated to starting field, and took the 33rd starting position.